 2. Smart automation solutions will popularize as AI catches up

-If AI doesn’t yet offer the technology you’re hoping for, but you still want to increase your service desk’s efficiency, where do you turn?
+If AI doesn’t yet offer the technology you’re hoping for, but you still want to increase your service desk’s efficiency, where do you turn to improve ITSM in 2020?
 Automation is a great place to start.

 While automation has always remained a relevant topic, it bonded with AI, its smarter sibling, in 2019.
 AI and automation were frequently mentioned together in blog articles and presentations at industry events.
 And organizations are increasingly seeing the relevance and instant benefits of smart automation.If #AI doesn’t yet offer the technology you’re hoping for, but you still want to increase your service desk’s efficiency, where do you turn? #Automation is a great place to start. #ServiceDesk Click To Tweet